Davy Fitzgerald

 David Fitzgerald (born 2 August 1971) is an Irish hurling manager and former player.
-He is the current manager of the Antrim senior hurling team since August 2024.

 He was the manager of the Waterford county team from 2022 until 2024, having previously managed the team between 2008 and 2011.
 As a player, he played as a goalkeeper winning, two All-Irelands with Clare.

 Fitzgerald began his hurling career at club level with Sixmilebridge.
 He broke onto the club's top adult team as a 17-year-old in 1989 and had his greatest success in 1996 when Sixmilebridge won the All-Ireland Club Championship.
 Fitzgerald's club career ended in 2011, by which time he had also won two Munster Club Championship titles and six Clare Senior Championship titles.

 At inter-county level, Fitzgerald was part of a Clare minor team that won the Munster Championship in 1989, before he later lined out with the Clare under-21 team.
 He joined the Clare senior team in 1990.
 From his debut, Fitzgerald was ever-present as a goalkeeper and made a combined total of 148 National League and Championship appearances in a career that ended with his last game in 2006.
 During that time he was part of two All-Ireland Championship-winning teams – in 1995 and 1997.
 Fitzgerald also secured three Munster Championship medals.
 He announced his retirement from inter-county hurling on 31 March 2008.

 Fitzgerald won his first All-Star in 1995, before claiming a further two All-Stars in 2002 and 2005.
 He is currently Clare's record championship appearer, having played in 60 championship games.
 At inter-provincial level, Fitzgerald was selected to play in seven championship campaigns with Munster and won Railway Cup medals in 1995, 1996, 1997 and 2005.

 Even as a player, Fitzgerald became involved in team management and coaching.
 In 1999 Fitzgerald was part of u21 Clare coaching team.
 Fitzgerald received a GAA 8-week suspension, after an on the field alteration with a Tipperary hurling player, following Clare u21 munster final loss.
 After coaching every grade of Sixmilebridge team from juvenile to senior, he later had an unsuccessful tenure in charge of Nenagh Éire Óg.
 Fitzgerald subsequently became director of hurling at the Limerick Institute of Technology with whom he won two Fitzgibbon Cup titles.

 Fitzgerald's first managerial role at inter-county level was with Waterford in 2008.
 In his four seasons in charge he guided the team to a first All-Ireland final appearance in 45 years as well as the Munster Championship title in 2010.
 Fitzgerald later spent five seasons as manager of the Clare senior team who he guided to the All-Ireland title in 2013 and a first National League title in 38 years.
 After stepping down as Clare manager he took charge of the Wexford senior team, winning the Leinster Championship in 2019.